PDorrian/ARC/README.md

 After you've obtained the correct answer for the current test input grid, you can switch to the next test input grid for the task using the "Next test input" button (if there is any available; most tasks only have one test input).

 When you're done with a task, use the "load task" button to open a new task.

+## Purpose of this fork

+The purpose of this fork is to algorithmically solve 3 tasks using Python.
+Namely the tasks 6ecd11f4, 2dd70a9a and 7df24a62.

+The solve algorithms can be run and tested through ``manual_solve.py``.